 Less is more – deceleration & nature

 we will try out our lay-down cinema.
 The screen hangs high up in the trees and the audience lies on mattresses or hammocks with a view of the sky and the canopy.

-Everything flows – water as a resource & as a space of possibility
+Everything flows – water as a resource & natural habitat

 We will dive into this via a floating cinema.
 The screen is on land and the audience sways in boats on the river in front of the films.

 Dates and more on the programme will follow soon!

 Bicycles Cinema Photos: Nadja Bülow / UFU e.V.